noblefofie527-ui/Front-End-Website-Development-Basics/README.md

 ### Semantic HTML5
-Prioritized accessibility and SEO by using semantic tags:
+Prioritised accessibility and Search Engine Optimisation by using semantic tags:
 * `<header>` and `<nav>` for site-wide navigation.
 * `<main>` and `<section>` to define content hierarchy.
 * `<strong>` and `<label>` to enhance screen-reader compatibility.